 During the 2020-2021 time frame increased awareness of diversity practices and outcomes in all industries, Venture Capital funds reversed previous improvements and ended up decreasing amounts of investment capital to women, Black, LatinX, and Indigenous founders.

 Venture capitalists benefit from attracting a great deal of press for their individual careers and funds, and because they invest in new media companies they tend to generate outsized interest in their activities.
-As a result, the general business public believes that Venture Capital is the only type of entrepreneurial capital, and the type of advice spouted by these funds shape public policy, grant giving, and university tech incubation structures.
+As a result, the general business public believes that Venture Capital is the only type of entrepreneurial capital, and the type of advice spouted by these funds shapes public policy, grant-giving, and university tech incubation structures.

-If the company was able to reach steady-state growth, rather than 10x fast growth, there often is no option to buy out the funders and manage the business because of the underlying value that was agreed to in key fundraising moments.
+If the company was able to reach steady-state growth, rather than 10x or more fast growth, there often is no option to buy out the funders and manage the business because of the underlying value that was agreed to in key fundraising documents.